 Spring units are practically famous for their uniqueness that you don’t quite get from anything else.
 Of course, as a synthetic reverb, our ear can tell it isn’t replicating a real acoustic space.
 This is fine, because spring reverb is simply another tool to have in the kit!

 Spring reverb is most often described as “bouncy.”
 It’s easy enough to imagine that a vibrating coil would certainly have this texture.
 Remember those tightly coiled doorstops you would flick as a kid?
-The concept is very similar!
+The concept is similar!

 Spring units are also typically low-end focused because of the way a signal vibrates the coil.
 Higher frequencies have shorter wavelengths which may not be able to travel the full length of the spring, moving only single coils at a time.
 Lower frequencies, with their longer wavelengths, have the power to move multiple coils at once, meaning we get more low end from spring reverb.